JoaoLopez/Trabalho-eScience-experiments/README.md

 Two experiments have been included in this repository namely: <br>
 (i) Robot movement <br>
-20 trial runs each for 3 scenarios (straight, left turn and right turn) and the initial and final position of the robot left wheel, right wheel and center are noted in the csv files [Readings_robot_motion](src/Readings_robot_motion/).
+20 trial runs each for 3 scenarios (straight, left turn and right turn) <br> initial and final position of the robot left wheel, right wheel and center are noted in the csv files [Readings_robot_motion](src/Readings_robot_motion/)
 <br>
 (ii) Youbot visualization <br>